openstack/oslo-specs/specs/liberty/graduate-oslo-reports.rst

 Library Name
 ============

 The library will be called "oslo.reports".
-The current name in the the incubator is "openstack.common.report", but pluralizing the name seems more natural.
+The current name in the incubator is "openstack.common.report", but pluralizing the name seems more natural.